BetonQuest/BetonQuest/docs/Documentation/Reference/Placeholders-List.md

 the `left:x` gives the difference to the `x` value (when the amount is higher than the value it will be negative).
 The `name` argument simply gives the defined name or an empty String, when not set and `lore:x` displays the lore row with index `x` (starting with 0).
+Just use `lore` to get the whole lore lines separated with newlines, to change them use `delimiter:<yourSeparator>`.
 Both `name` and `lore` supports the `raw` subargument to get the text without formatting.

 ```scss title="Example"